mskog/hookie/README.md

+# ⚠️ WARNING: AI CODED GARBAGE ⚠️

+**This is AI coded garbage and should not be used by anyone.**

+---

 # Hookie - Custom Context Menu Actions for Chrome

 Hookie is a Chrome extension that allows users to create custom context menu actions for various web interactions.
 Built with [Plasmo](https://docs.plasmo.com/), it provides a flexible way to enhance your browsing experience by adding personalized actions to your right-click menu.